 1. Get Cash Back at a Store

 Most stores have a limit for how much money you can access through cash back.
-At Walmart, you can only get $100 cash back per transaction – but you can get around this by simply making multiple purchases.
-Of course, like cash advances through a bank, you cannot withdraw more money than your available credit limit.
+At Walmart, for example, you can get up to $100 cash back per transaction — meaning you can get around the limit by making multiple purchases.

 2. Shop for a Friend